How to Establish a Profitable Small Business in Turkey

 2. Check if Your Business idea Will Work in Turkey

-Make sure you choose a qualified legal adviser who is familiar with Turkish business regulations and has successfully assisted ex-pats in establishing successful enterprises in the past.
+Make sure you choose a qualified legal adviser familiar with Turkish business regulations and has successfully assisted ex-pats in establishing successful enterprises in the past.
 It’s also highly beneficial if you have prior experience working in the same field in other countries.

 Establishing and maintaining a restaurant or hotel without prior expertise is extremely tough and prone to failure.
 Even with experience, there remains a substantial possibility of failure.
 Even if you lack directly relevant experience, you may discover that you possess highly transferrable abilities.